relayphp/Relay.Middleware/README.md

 ... or use a `$resolver` of your choice to instantiate it from the `$queue`.

-When instantiating, you can pass a [cache limiter](http://php.net/session_set_cache_limiter) value as the first parameter.
-The allowed values are 'nocache' (the default), 'public', 'private_no_cache', or 'priviate'.
+When instantiating, you can pass a [cache limiter](http://php.net/session_cache_limiter) value as the first constructor parameter.
+The allowed values are 'nocache', 'public', 'private_no_cache', or 'priviate'.
 If you want no cache limiter header at all, pass an empty string ''.
+The default is 'nocache'.

-You can also pass a [cache expire](http://php.net/session_set_cache_expire) value, in minutes, as the second parameter.
+You can also pass a [cache expire](http://php.net/session_cache_expire) value, in minutes, as the second constructor parameter.
+The default is 180 minutes.